rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 st.one_of(st.integers(), st.lists(st.integers()))
 ```

-will draw values that are *either* integers or list of integers:
+will draw values that are *either* integers or lists of integers:

 ```python
 >>> st.one_of(st.integers(), st.lists(st.integers())).example()